Story of My Life (One Direction song): Chart performance

 On 31 October 2013, the song debuted at number one on the Irish Singles Chart, becoming One Direction's fourth number-one single in Ireland.
 The song also debuted at number one in New Zealand, becoming both their second number-one debut and single on the New Zealand Singles Chart.
-It reached number two in the UK.
+It reached number two in the UK, kept off the top by Lily Allen's cover of "Somewhere Only We Know".
 In Australia, the song debuted at number three on the ARIA Charts and has since been certified Gold.

 In the United States, it charted at number six, giving the band their fourth U.S. top ten single.
 It has charted in the top 15 for 19 weeks, seven of those in the top 10, and has become the band's second-highest selling single in the U.S. after their debut single "What Makes You Beautiful" (2011).
 The song also reached number one on the Adult Pop Songs chart, becoming One Direction's first number one on a U.S. airplay chart.
 It has sold 2.8 million digital copies in the U.S. as of June 2016.

+Following Liam Payne's death in October 2024, the song saw a surge in sales and streams.
+The Official Charts Company showed "Story of My Life" place at number 21 on the UK Midweek Singles Chart.
+It re-entered the UK Singles Chart Top 100, on 25 October 2024, at number 9.